 The Internet Service Providers’ Association (ISPA) is a South African Internet industry body, not for gain.
 ISPA was formed in 1996 and has been proactive in the sector facilitating exchange between the different independent Internet providers, the regulatory authority, operators and other service providers in South Africa.
-The ISPAs members comprise of small, medium and large Internet Service and Access Providers, as well as various associate members.
+ISPA’s members comprise of small, medium and large Internet Service and Access Providers, as well as various associate members.
 Providing a forum for co-operation, ISPA also offers informational support services to members and continues to participate as much as possible in the ongoing dialogue of policy development with Government, the Regulator and the private sector.

-The ISPA operates as a virtual organisation and as such does not have a physical office.
-All communication with the ISPA may be conducted by mail, fax or electronic mail instead.
+ISPA operates as a virtual organisation and as such does not have a physical office.
+All communication with ISPA may be conducted by mail or email instead.

 Requests for access to records held by ISPA must be made on the request form that is available on our website, from the SAHRC website or the Department of Justice and Constitutional Development (under regulations).
 Note that requests need not be accompanied by payment BUT will only be processed upon payment of the prescribed fees.

-Requests for access to records must be made to our Information Officer at the address, fax number or electronic mail address provided for below.
+Requests for access to records must be made to our Information Officer at the address or email address provided for below.